motet-a/async-repl/README.md

 it’s not a big deal.

-(In fact, things are a bit more complicated with a dirty Babel hack to handle semicolons and add a `return` statement at the end of the async function)
+(In fact, things are a bit more complicated with a dirty Babel hack to handle semicolons and to add a `return` statement at the end of the async function)